Foxtel Now Review: Is there life after Thrones?

 We want to like Foxtel Now because we prefer to pay for our content but it’s just so hard to love when it fails on almost every front except for quality content.

-Is Foxtel Now worth it in 2019?
+Is Foxtel Now worth it?
 Not by a long shot.
 We’d recommend saving your money until Foxtel ups its game and starts taking streaming seriously.

 What is Foxtel Now?